-In 2001, scientists from the Smithsonian's National Zoo began a cooperative project with Myanmar's Nature and Wildlife Conservation Division of the Forest Department.
-The project, titled Managing Two Critical Elephant Ranges in Myanmar, focused on the conservation and management of elephant populations in Alaungdaw Kathapa National Park (AKNP) and Htamanthi Wildlife Sanctuary (HWS) in Myanmar.
+Since 2001, scientists from the Smithsonian's National Zoo have been working on a cooperative project with Myanmar's Nature and Wildlife Conservation Division of the Forest Department.
+The project focuses on the conservation and management of elephant populations in Alaungdaw Kathapa National Park (AKNP) and Htamanthi Wildlife Sanctuary (HWS) in Myanmar.
 These parks lie within the country's once-extensive elephant range.

 Project staff monitored elephant populations throughout the two areas, conducted attitude surveys of 69 villages in the surrounding areas, and assessed community needs.
 Radio-tracking of a female elephant, collared with a satellite-GPS transmitter, generated information on habitat use in AKNP over an 18-month period (see Tracking Silver Moon).

 As a result of these efforts, an elephant management plan was developed based on the efforts of more than 75 people, including staff of the Forest Department, Myanmar Timber Enterprise, local schoolteachers, Smithsonian scientists, and private citizens.
 Its main goal is to:

 "Re-establish viable populations of wild elephants at AKNP and HWS within the next ten years and make AKNP and HWS models for managing wild elephants in Myanmar and other range countries in Southeast Asia."